ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

     *   Verify `DATABASE_URL` in your backend's `.env`.
     *   Ensure the Supabase PostgreSQL container is running and its port (e.g., 5432) is accessible from your backend container (either via `localhost` if mapped, or via Docker network service name).
     *   Check Supabase DB logs.
-*   **Permission Denied:** For Docker commands, ensure your user is in the `docker` group or use `sudo`.
+*   **Permission Denied:** For Docker commands, ensure the user is in the `docker` group or use `sudo`.
 For file access, check permissions.
-*   **Port Conflicts:** Ensure no other services on the VM are using ports 80, 443 (for Nginx) or other ports intended for Docker services' internal use if you're mapping them directly to the host (which is generally avoided when Nginx is the entry point).
+*   **Port Conflicts:** Ensure no other services on the VM are using ports 80, 443 (for Nginx) or other ports intended for Docker services' internal use if mapping them directly to the host (which is generally avoided when Nginx is the entry point).

 This guide provides a comprehensive approach.
-Always adapt paths, service names, and configurations to your specific project setup.
-Refer to official documentation for each technology (Docker, Nginx, Supabase) for further details.
+Paths, service names, and configurations should always be adapted to the specific project setup.
+Reference to the official documentation for each technology (Docker, Nginx, Supabase) is recommended for further details.